-The Angelica Kauffman Gallery: A Project of Elaine Luther
+The Angelica Kauffman Gallery: A Curatorial Project by Elaine Luther

 How the Miniature Gallery Came to Be